openmrv/MRV/Formatted/Modules_1/image_composite.md

 ```

 ## 4 Additional Examples: Mozambique and Cambodia
 In this tutorial, we have created and exported different composites for the country of Colombia.
 Now, you can test creating composites for the country of your choice.
 The scripts are designed in a way that all you need to do is change few lines of code.
 We will see examples for Mozambique and Cambodia.
 In all cases, the general process is the same as that demonstrated in Colombia.
 However, for other countries, some considerations might need to be taken into account when performing a land cover classification or detecting change in the landscape.
-Some considerations you will see in the following modules will be:
+Some considerations you will see in other tutorials of OpenMRV will be:

 * Accounting for Seasonality - Seasonal variability can present a challenge when performing land cover classification.
 In a dry season image over Mozambique, a deciduous forest could potentially be confused with herbaceous or non-forest land cover classes due to low vegetative greenness during a leaf-off period.
 Therefore, you might need to create separate composites for dry and wet seasons.
 You can achieve this by changing the `startDate` and `endDate` variables on the scripts.
 * Accounting for Topography - Many of the remaining forests in Cambodia are located on hilly or mountainous terrain.
 Because topographic features cast a shadow, the reflectance of the landscape within the shadow can be lower than a similar non-shadowed landscape.
 Therefore, topography can also introduce a challenge to land cover classification or detecting change in the landscape.